Duke Nalon: Indy cars

-1949 Indianapolis 500 Crash

-In 1949, he was involved in a massive, fiery crash in Turn 3.
+Nalon started ten Indianapolis 500 mi races, finishing only three.
+He started from the pole twice, and was twice the fastest qualifier.
+In 1947, he competed in a Mercedes-Benz W154.
+He also competed in numerous other events on what was them termed the Championship car circuit.
+In 1949, Nalon was involved in a massive, fiery crash in Turn 3 of the Indianapolis Motor Speedway.
 He backed into the wall and the car burst into flames.
 He survived only because he held his breath (to prevent asphyxiation), and he jumped out of the car while it was still moving.
 He had severe burns to his legs which gave him trouble until his death in 2001.